AjayBadrinath/AjayBadrinath/README.md

 - 👋 Hi, I’m @AjayBadrinath
-- 👀 I’m interested in Programming as well as learning about hardware.
+- 👀 I’m interested in Programming as well as learning about hardware stuff.
 - 🐍Absolutely love python .
 - Have done quite a few projects on python ie ..Bot that attend zoom meetings automatically,Email Notifier ,MySql db interfacing with  python These repos will be up here soon
 - Always humbled to learn from you and the inputs you provide are valueble to me .So feel free to approach me .